 - 1. The Regulation will enter into force 20 days after its publication and will apply to new MMFs 12 months after that date (21 July 2018).
-Existing MMFS will have 18 months to comply (21 January 2019). - 2.
-Non European MMFs sold to European investors will also have to comply with this new MMF Reform. - 3.
-ESMA published a consultation paper focusing on risk management and stress tests scenarios.
+Existing MMFS will have 18 months to comply (21 Jan 2019). - 2.
+Non EU MMFs sold to European investors will also have to comply with this new MMF Reform. - ESMA published a consultation paper focusing on risk management and stress tests scenarios.
 Replies were expected by 7th August 2017.
 Implementing technical standards and remaining delegated acts will be adopted by the Commission in the first half of 2018. - 4.
 ESMA published its roadmap on MMFs rules on 15 January 2018 leaving the financial industry until 12 February 2018 to provide any comment.
 One new item remains the use of Securitization in line with criteria laid down in December 2017 for a simple transparent standardised securitisation.
 The EC informs ESMA on 19 January 2018 that share cancelation is not compatible with the Regulation. - 5.
-New guidelines were published in March 2018 by ESMA regarding stress tests scenarios under art.
-28 of the Regulation. - 6.
+New guidelines published in March 2018 by ESMA regarding stress tests scenarios under Art.
+28. - 6.
 15 May 2018- Publication of a reporting template for managers of MMFs.
 It sets the standards for the reporting of the general characteristics to identify both the MMF and its manager.
-The report shall include information on the assets and liabilities of the MMF, specific portfolio indicators and stress test.
+The report shall include information on the assets and liabilities of the MMF, specific portfolio indicators and stress test. - 7.
+11 September 2018- ESMA published replies received to consultation from ESMA on stress tests scenarios.
+Deadline is 1 December 2018.

-2. Chronology of events

-1) 4 September 2013: Publication by the EC of a project to regulate all MMFs in addition to UCITS IV and AIFM directives.
-6) 15 June 2016: The EC welcomes the agreement reached on the final text of the MMF reform (version of the 5th compromise) that same day reached the Permanent Representatives Committee of the Council (COREPER).
-2) 29 April 2015: Approval by the European Parliament of the draft regulation of the European Commission of 4 September 2013.
-7) 16 November 2016: The Trialogue process is over.
-A final agreement has been reached.
-3) 30 April 2015: Possibility for ECON to start Trialogues in the event of agreement of the council about the proposal, but the Latvian Presidency of the Council of the EU and that of Luxembourg did not wish to deal with the reforms.
-8) 5 April 2017 : Parliament voted in first reading to adopt the final text of the regulation.
-4) 5 April 2016: Decision of the EU Council to re-launch discussions on this reform of the MMFs by issuing a 4 th compromise.
+2. Chronology of events 1) 4 September 2013: Publication by the EC of a project to regulate all MMFs in addition to UCITS IV and AIFM directives.
+6) 15 June 2016: The EC welcomes the agreement reached on the final text of the MMF reform (version of the 5th compromise) that same day reached the Permanent Representatives Committee of the Council (COREPER). - 2) 29 April 2015: Approval by the European Parliament of the draft regulation of the European Commission of 4 September 2013.
+7) 16 November 2016: The Trilogue process is over.
+A final agreement has been reached. - 3) 30 April 2015: Possibility for ECON to start Trilogues in the event of agreement of the council about the proposal, but the Latvian Presidency of the Council of the EU and that of Luxembourg did not wish to deal with the reforms.
+8) 5 April 2017 : Parliament voted in first reading to adopt the final text of the regulation. - 4) 5 April 2016: Decision of the EU Council to re- launch discussions on this reform of the MMFs by issuing a 4 th compromise.
 9) 16 May 2017 : Council adopted the MMF regulation followed by the text signature.
 5) 10 May 2016: the Council of the EU published a new and 5th compromise with changes about the holding of ancillary liquid assets and the use of asset-backed securities/ commercial papers.
 10) 30 June 2017 : Publication in the Official Journal of the EU with an entry into force on 20 July 2017.